misakimichy/Redux-state-tree/README.md

     1) When the add button is clicked, item should be added.
 Don't forget to comment out `state.dispatch(...Action())`.
 You can see if the items are added or not on console of dev tool, since `store.subscribe` method calls console.log.

-6. Create `addTodo` and `addGoal` function.
+6. Make add buttons work.
-    1) When the the add button is clicked, either function is invoked (depends on which button you've clicked).
+    1) When the the add button is clicked, either function, `addTodo` or `addGoal`, is invoked (depends on the button clicked).
 This function will add a new item to the state.

-    This method will extract the info from the input field, and then dispatch an `addTodoAction` or `addGoalAction` Action Creator with the text that user typed into the input field.
+    2) This method will extract the info from the input field, and then dispatch an `addTodoAction` or `addGoalAction` Action Creator with the text that user typed into the input field.

-    2)

-7. Update store
+7. Show added items on UI.
-    1) Instead of console.log, we need to update the store.
+    1) Instead of using console.log inside of `store.subscribe()`, we need to update the store.
 To update store, create two functions called `addTodoToDOM` and `addGoalToDOM`.

     2) `addTodoToDOM` and `addGoalToDOM` create list element and text node, and append these.

+8. Toggle the added item.
+    1) If the complete status of todo list is true, line-through the item.
+If not, return the current status.

+    2) And also when you click the item, line-through the item.